Calian Partners with Dalhousie University to Study Cybersecurity and Privacy Threats Related to IoT Data Exhaust

 Calian is providing funding, but also bringing real-world experience to the project says de Snayer.
 “I am not saying that academia does not have a grasp on what is happening in industry, but we get a different perspective working on a daily basis with clients who are susceptible to data exhaust risk.
 Along with that experience, we meet regularly with the professors and the students working on the research to collaborate on the work completed, and to offer guidance and thoughts on next steps of the research,” he says.

-The research team will be presenting their preliminary findings in a research paper entitled Preliminary Results on Exploring Data Exhaust of Consumer Internet of Things Devices, on October 31, 2023, at the 19th International Conference on Network and Service Management.
+The research team presented their preliminary findings in two research papers: Preliminary Results on Exploring Data Exhaust of Consumer Internet of Things Devices, which was presented on October 31, 2023, at the 19th International Conference on Network and Service Management and A Systematic Review of Data Exhaust in IoT Devices which has been submitted for review to the Association for Computing Machinery (ACM) Computing Surveys.

 A Mutually Beneficial Partnership